antonislilis/roadcubeApi/README.md

 ```python
 > php artisan serve
 ```
+Now the laravel dev server should be running and by default the host is http://127.0.0.1:8000

 ## Database Migration
 Once you finish with the database connection, is time to add the tables and some data in our database